jbdoto/jbdoto/README.md

 ## About Me

-Senior SRE at Stability AI with deep expertise in Kubernetes, cloud infrastructure, and distributed systems.
-I specialize in building and maintaining scalable inference platforms, implementing GitOps workflows, and driving operational excellence through observability.
+Expert in Kubernetes, cloud infrastructure, and distributed systems, specializing in the design and operation of scalable, highly observable platforms.

 ---